Round Bird Species

 Round bird species exhibit a diverse range of dietary preferences.
 Some, like owls, are carnivorous and consume a diet primarily consisting of small mammals, birds, reptiles, and insects.
 Owls are skilled hunters that use their exceptional night vision and silent flight to locate and capture their prey.
 Their sharp beaks and talons enable them to tear apart their food efficiently.
 Similarly, penguins, despite their cute and cuddly appearances, are also carnivorous, feeding mainly on fish, krill, and squid.

-See also Rare Bird Species
+See also Funny Bird Names Species

 Herbivorous Birds